Nile crocodile

 The Nile crocodile (Crocodylus niloticus) is a large crocodilian native to freshwater habitats in Africa, where it is present in 26 countries.
 It is widely distributed in sub-Saharan Africa, occurring mostly in the eastern, southern, and central regions of the continent, and lives in different types of aquatic environments such as lakes, rivers, swamps and marshlands.
 It occasionally inhabits deltas, brackish lakes and rarely also saltwater.
 Its range once stretched from the Nile Delta throughout the Nile River.
 Lake Turkana in Kenya has one of the largest undisturbed Nile crocodile populations.

 Generally, the adult male Nile crocodile is between 3.5 and 5 m in length and weighs 225 to 750 kg.
 However, specimens exceeding 6.1 m in length and 1000 kg in weight have been recorded.
 It is the largest predator in Africa, and may be considered the second-largest extant reptile in the world, after the saltwater crocodile (Crocodylus porosus).
 Size is sexually dimorphic, with females usually about 30% smaller than males.
 The crocodile has thick, scaly, heavily armoured skin.

-Nile crocodiles are opportunistic apex predators; a very aggressive crocodile, they are capable of taking almost any animal within their range.
+Nile crocodiles are opportunistic apex predators, being capable of taking on almost any animal within their range.
 They are generalists, taking a variety of prey, with a diet consisting mostly of different species of fish, reptiles, birds, and mammals.
 As ambush predators, they can wait for hours, days, and even weeks for the suitable moment to attack.
 They are agile predators and wait for the opportunity for a prey item to come well within attack range.
 Even swift prey are not immune to attack.
 Like other crocodiles, Nile crocodiles have a powerful bite that is unique among all animals, and sharp, conical teeth that sink into flesh, allowing a grip that is almost impossible to loosen.
 They can apply high force for extended periods of time, a great advantage for holding down large prey underwater to drown.

 Nile crocodiles are relatively social amongst themselves.
 They share basking spots and large food sources, such as schools of fish and big carcasses.
 Their strict hierarchy is determined by size.
 Large, old males are at the top of this hierarchy and have first access to food and the best basking spots.
 Crocodiles tend to respect this order; when it is infringed, the results are often violent and sometimes fatal.
 Like most other reptiles, Nile crocodiles lay eggs; these are guarded by the females but also males, making the Nile crocodiles one of few reptile species whose males contribute to parental care.
 The hatchlings are also protected for a period of time, but hunt by themselves and are not fed by the parents.

 The Nile crocodile is one of the most dangerous species of crocodile and is responsible for hundreds of human deaths every year.
 It is common and is not endangered, despite some regional declines or extirpations in the Maghreb.